jerryrox/project-beats-game/README.md

 ## To-Dos
 - Implement user data management. (user data should be managed per-online user.)
 - Implement play record management for storing scores and replays.
+- Initially sort the mapsets on load.
+- Map background image transition on change.
+- Fix an issue where the song won't change to the next song in home screen occasionally.

 ### PBGame
 - BaseGame
 - ProjectBeatsGame